jasongrimes/fretboardfoundation/_chapters/000-front/040-introduction.md

 because making music is the whole point.
 Then practicing chords and changes, to play a bunch of songs.
-And finally,
+Then
 refining with scale practice.
+Finally,
-Then make some more music.
+start over and make some more music.
 Repeat, for life.

 ### Playing by ear